Pursuing the Unity of Knowledge:

 4. How can the plurality of religious traditions be integrated with a philosophical monotheism?

-These questions invite research projects of an advanced nature that link multiple disciplines, especially philosophy, theology, and the sciences.
-Successful research proposals, when completed, should have the potential to act as a catalyst for new thinking and an advance of knowledge in several disciplines..
+These questions invited research projects of an advanced nature that link multiple disciplines, especially philosophy, theology, and the sciences.
+Successful research proposals hold the potential to act as a catalyst for new thinking and an advance of knowledge in several disciplines.

 About Templeton Fellowships at the NDIAS

-With the generous support of the John Templeton Foundation, the Notre Dame Institute for Advanced Study will offer two residential Templeton Fellowships for the academic year 2013-2014 (fall and spring semesters, August through May).
-These distinctive fellowships offer an extraordinary measure of scholarly support, including:
+With the generous support of the John Templeton Foundation, the Notre Dame Institute for Advanced Study has had seven residential Templeton Fellows between 2013 and 2016.
+These distinctive fellowships offered an extraordinary measure of scholarly support, including:

 • a stipend of up to $100,000;